prosyslab-classroom/is593-language-based-security/homework/README.md

 # Homework

-This directory provides instructions and skeleton code of programming assigments for this course.
+This directory provides instructions and skeleton code of programming assignments for this course.
 The main goal is to implement an interpreter and a static analyzer for LLVM IR in OCaml.

 ## Setup